 Welcome to HOSEI Global MBA Program

-The Global MBA at HOSEI University’s Business School of Innovation Management is a fitting place to pursue these skillsets.
+The Global MBA at HOSEI University’s Business School of Innovation Management is an ideal environment to cultivate these skillsets.
 HOSEI is one of Japan’s major universities.
-It was born 140 years ago as a legal institute (hence its name meaning Law and Politics) rooted in French legal ideals of freedom of thought, democratic access to learning, and practical knowledge as a key to individual growth.
-The Business School’s mission is To foster innovation practitioners in companies, organizations, and society at large, grounded in management theory & practice, critical thinking, and effective communication.
-The Ministry of Education, Culture, Sports, Science and Technology recognized the HOSEI GMBA as a Top Global University program.
+It was born 140 years ago as a legal institute (hence its name meaning Law and Politics), rooted in French legal ideals of freedom of thought, democratic access to education, and practical knowledge as a key to individual growth.
+Our Business School’s mission is To foster innovation practitioners in companies, organizations, and society at large, grounded in management theory & practice, critical thinking, and effective communication.
+The GMBA Program has been recognized by the Ministry of Education, Culture, Sports, Science, and Technology as a Top Global University Program.

-The one-and-a-half-year English-language GMBA Program operates alongside the one-year and two-year Japanese MBA programs.
-GMBA students study in English, but also interact with Japanese MBA students and may take Japanese MBA classes.
-Since its founding, the GMBA Program has accepted over 80 students from China, Hong Kong, South Korea, Mongolia, Malaysia, Myanmar, Philippines, Taiwan, Thailand, Vietnam, USA, Brazil, Colombia, Ireland, Bangladesh, Cameroon, Ghana, Pakistan, South Africa, Zimbabwe, and Japan, with near equal gender balance.
-In 2022 the world’s largest business education alliance, AACSB, honored HOSEI Business School of Innovation Management among 24 business schools worldwide with its Innovations That Inspire award, citing it as “a champion of diversity, equity, inclusion, and belonging (DEIB) in business education.”
+GMBA celebrates diversity, with students hailing from China, Hong Kong, Mongolia, Taiwan, Malaysia, Myanmar, Philippines, Thailand, Vietnam, Brazil, Colombia, Canada, USA, Mexico, Ireland, Pakistan, Cameroon, Ghana, South Africa, Zimbabwe, and Japan, and with a near equal gender balance.
+Recently, the world’s largest business education alliance, AACSB, honored our Business School of Innovation Management with the prestigious Innovations That Inspire award, acknowledging its dedication to diversity, and citing it as “a champion of diversity, equity, inclusion, and belonging in business education.”

-GMBA students gain experience first as interns with regional government organizations and next at business enterprises.
-This active learning both supports and is supported by classroom learning.
-The GMBA curriculum and course schedule are designed to fit the lives of students, allowing them to work part-time or full-time while pursuing their MBAs.
+Throughout the GMBA journey, students gain practical experience through group problem-solving internship projects with regional government organizations, non-government/non-profit organizations, and/or business enterprises.
+This kind of project-based experiential curriculumーknown as active learningーboth supports and is supported by classroom learning, providing a holistic educational experience.
+Additionally, our flexible course schedule enables students to work part-time or full-time while pursuing their MBAs.

-As you consider your career path and your future contribution to society, we invite you to consider the Global MBA program at HOSEI University, here in the heart of Tokyo.
+As you contemplate your career path and envision your future contributions to society, we invite you to explore the transformative opportunities offered by the Global MBA program at HOSEI University, here in the heart of Tokyo.

 Kenneth Pechter, PhD